 Every so often we have young parents bring their children before the church so that we can pray for them and hold them accountable to their commitment to raise their children in a way that honors the Lord.

 But of course, one of the warmest blessings of the church is when, on each Lord’s Day, despite the seeming chaos all around us, the saints gather to worship their Savior and King, Jesus Christ.
 Some of these believers are wearied by life’s trials, yet they come faithfully to declare the praises of Him who called us out of darkness into His marvelous light (1 Peter 2:9-10) and to hear His precious Word preached and exalted.

 3. The good news of Jesus Christ is the healing balm our souls need.

 Dealing with death is an unfortunate and frequent part of pastoral ministry.
 My heart aches as I think through some of the families in our church who have dealt with incredible loss just this past year.
 Yet, something strange happens to my soul in these situations.
 Though death is always bitter, the gospel grows sweeter still.
 We have a Savior who was not overcome by death.
 Instead, He conquered it.
 This same King has promised life immortal for those who trust in His finished work.
 But not only has Jesus given us the promise of eternal life, He has promised His abiding presence to all those who are in Him (John 15).
 As an under-shepherd, I have learned that the best thing I can do for the people in our church is tirelessly point them toward the Chief Shepherd, Jesus Christ.

-In these first two years, these words from the lips of our Savior have proven themselves true time and time again:
+In these first few years, these words from the lips of our Savior have proven themselves true time and time again:

 “Come to Me, all you who are weary and burdened, and I will give you rest.
 Take My yoke upon you and learn from Me; for I am gentle and humble in heart, and you will find rest for your souls.” -Matthew 11:28-29